-Every few years, new healthy-eating.
+Every few years, new trends emerge when it comes to healthy eating.
 One of the biggest current trends you'll see everywhere from food packaging to online marketing and social media is around the phrase “functional food”.
 But does one food really have the superpower to keep us healthy and ward off chronic disease?
 Or is it too good to be true”?
 The answer, what the research tells us, may surprise you.

 There is actually no legal definition for the term "functional food."
 And really, all whole foods can be considered functional as they each can provide unique health benefits (protein for muscle repair, carbohydrates for energy, vitamins and minerals for specific cell functions).
 And what do we mean when we say, "whole food"?
 We’re talking about food that has not been processed, refined or had ingredients added to them; think vegetables, fruit, whole grains and seeds to name a few.